 3. Crushed tomatoes: These are tomatoes that have been crushed but still have some texture.
 Lastly, they can add a bit of body to your dish and work well in recipes that call for stewed tomatoes.

 Southern Stewed Okra- make a delicious okra soup.
-This will go extremely well with a side of white bread or any stale bread.
+This will go extremely well with white bread or any stale bread.

 Thick-cut bacon- add in about 4-6 slices of bacon.
 It should be fried bacon.
 This will give this recipe a rich flavor.
 You can also add in some of that fried bacon fat.